Sleep (Insomnia) Medications and Alcohol Interactions

 Dual orexin 1 and 2 receptor antagonists (DORAs)

-Dual orexin 1 and 2 receptor antagonists (DORAs) are a newer class of sleep medications that block orexin, a brain chemical involved in wakefulness and arousal.
-You should avoid the use of alcohol while being treated with these medicines.
+Dual orexin 1 and 2 receptor antagonists (DORAs) are a class of sleep medications that block orexin, a brain chemical involved in wakefulness and arousal.
+Do not drink alcohol while being treated with these medicines.
 You also must have at least 7 hours of time to sleep before you plan on waking up after taking a dose.

 DORAs are oral drugs used for the treatment of insomnia characterized by difficulties with falling asleep and/or staying asleep.
 Medicines in the DORA class include: